alexnorell/website/content/post/2024-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box title="March 23 - Whistler, BC" vert="21,742ft" >}}
 Made my way to Blackcomb for the first time.
-Got a spankys lap and dropped into Ruby bowl as my first ever big line at Blackcomb.
+Got a Spanky's lap and dropped into Ruby bowl as my first ever big line at Blackcomb.
 Also got Saudan with pretty decent conditions.
 {{< /expandable-box >}}

 {{< expandable-box title="March 24 - Whistler, BC" vert="11,897ft" >}}